Ax-Schanuel and strong minimality for the $j$-function: Strongly minimal sets in -reducts of

+The class of $E_j$-fields with strong embeddings is a \emph{strong amalgamation class} (see \cite[Definition 2.18]{Aslanyan-adequate-predim}) which allows one to carry out an amalgamation-with-predimension construction (which is the uncollapsed version of a Hrushovski construction), and obtain a countable universal structure which is saturated with respect to strong embeddings (see \cite[Theorem 2.20]{Aslanyan-adequate-predim}).
+It follows from \cite[Theorem 4.40]{Aslanyan-adequate-predim} and \cite[Theorem 1.1]{Aslanyan-Eterovic-Kirby-Diff-EC-j} that this universal structure is isomorphic to $\K$.
+Thus, we obtain the following theorem.

-\begin{theorem}[Amalgamation theorem] If $\mathfrak{C}$ is a strong amalgamation class then there is a unique (up to isomorphism) countable structure $U \in \mathfrak{C}$ with the following properties. \begin{enumerate} \item[\emph{U1}] $U$ is \emph{universal} with respect to strong embeddings, i.e. every countable $A \in \mathfrak{C}$ can be strongly embedded into $U$. \item[\emph{U2}] $U$ is \emph{saturated} with respect to strong embeddings, i.e. for every $A, B \in \mathfrak{C}_{f.g.}$ with strong embeddings $A \hookrightarrow U$ and $A \hookrightarrow B$ there is a strong embedding of $B$ into $U$ over $A$. \end{enumerate}
+\begin{theorem} The $j$-reduct $\K$ of the countable saturated differentially closed field $\mathcal{K}$ enjoys the following properties. \begin{itemize} \item $\K$ is \emph{universal} with respect to strong embeddings, i.e. every $E_j$-field can be strongly embedded into $\K$. \item $\K$ is \emph{saturated} with respect to strong embeddings, i.e. for every $\A, \B \in \mathfrak{C}_{f.g.}$ with strong embeddings $\A \hookrightarrow \K$ and $\A \hookrightarrow \B$ there is a strong embedding of $\B$ into $\K$ over $\A$. \end{itemize}

-Furthermore, $U$ is homogeneous with respect to strong substructures, that is, any isomorphism between finitely generated strong substructures of $U$ can be extended to an automorphism of $U$. \end{theorem}
+Furthermore, $\K$ is homogeneous with respect to strong substructures, that is, any isomorphism between finitely generated strong substructures of $\K$ can be extended to an automorphism of $\K$. \end{theorem}